Updated October 2013

 Mild jaundice will often pass on its own, or with special light therapy called phototherapy, which involves laying the baby under bluish lights (with eye shades on) or on a fibre-optic blanket that emits light at the correct wavelength.
 Occasionally jaundice indicates that the baby has a more serious illness.
 The healthcare team will assess this and may need to carry out further tests in order to find the right treatment, which may include a blood transfusion.

-Anaemia is common in premature babies, and more than 50 percent of babies born at less than 32 weeks develop anaemia in the weeks after birth.
+Anaemia is common in premature babies.
 This happens for a range of reasons, including the baby's ability to generate red blood cells and the fact that the team has to take blood samples so often.
 Anaemia may also indicate a transient problem with blood group incompatibility/rhesus incompatibility.

 Treatment for anaemia